JennyHuang19/damcmc_timevarying_beta/README.md

 # Change Point Detection in a Stochastic Epidemic Model.
-DA-MCMC algorithm for locating change points in transmission rate within a stochastic epidemic model.
+DA-MCMC algorithm for locating change points in infection rate in a stochastic epidemic model.